Our Best Cinco de Mayo Party Ideas

-Email invites have their place, but to really take your party to the next level, send punny printables (like these “hey hot stuff” cards from Let’s Mingle) attached to a mini bottle of hot sauce.
+Email invites have their place, but to really take your party to the next level, send punny printable Cinco de Mayo invitations (like these “hey hot stuff” cards from Let’s Mingle) attached to a mini bottle of hot sauce.
 Metallic confetti or tinsel stuffed inside adds the final fiesta-worthy touch.

 Set the scene

-Say cheese (or should we say queso)!
+Say cheese!
 Festive decorations make the party.
 Hang these traditional papel picado banners or pin them up to make a unique photo booth backdrop.
 Come up with a creative hashtag for any pictures your guests share online so you can look back on all the memories.
 Planning a small party?
 Here’s our collection of Cinco de Mayo recipes designed to serve four.

 Pick the perfect piñata